ronbak/infrastructure_test_suite/README.md

   `--rules` - Optional
   You can specify a rules template or a local directory to pull in rules from.
 This setting will be overridden if rules templates are referenced in the config file, like [here](https://source.worldremit.com/chris/infrastructure_test_suite/blob/master/configs/networking_master.config.json#L5-8).
 Rules templates should be generic, see below for more details.

+  `--resource-group` - Optional
+  Can be used in conjunction with the `--action validate` instead of using the `--config` option.
+If you are using a standard Azure ARM template and associated parameters file, but you don't have a config file from which to retrieve the resource group name to deploy to, you can specify the resource group name using this switch.

 ## ConfigFile